 Which material is best for my patio bar furniture?

 We carry a versatile selection of patio bar furniture sure to impress discerning clients with different requirements of form and function.
 The first consideration that needs to be taken into account is the environment of your outdoor bar.

 Lightweight aluminum outdoor bar stools such as Houe's Paon have an artful, minimalist look and are easy to move around, but may not be the best choice for areas prone to strong gusts of wind.
 If you live in a windy coastal or mountain locale, a solid steel or heavy teak patio bar set would be more appropriate.
 We recommend Barlow Tyrie's Titan collection, which features a rustic outdoor bar stool and table with a classic farmhouse look.

 The layout of your space will determine a few final considerations.
 For example, bar stools with a swivel are great in kitchen and pool settings because they allow guests to turn around and be part of the conversation, but are unnecessary at a stand-alone table.
-Outdoor backless bar stools are easy to move around and contribute to a free-flowing atmosphere, but are less comfortable than chairs with a back and armrests.
 If you're shopping for a restaurant or an intimate setting, folding outdoor bar stools and tables like those in Garpa's Fontenay series add beauty and convenience to your space.